kosmonautdnb/WatcomLibs/README.md

 &emsp;}

 ## Some basic types
-- Types.hpp - a bit like "stdint"
+- TYPES.HPP - a bit like "stdint"
-- Object.hpp - a bit like "java"
+- OBJECT.HPP - a bit like "java"
-- Array.hpp - a bit like std::vector
+- ARRAY.HPP - a bit like std::vector
-- HashMap.hpp - a bit like std:map
+- HASHMAP.HPP - a bit like std:map
-- Set.hpp - a bit like std::set
+- SET.HPP - a bit like std::set
-- String.hpp - a bit like std::string
+- STRING.HPP - a bit like std::string
-- Pair.hpp - a bit like std::pair
+- PAIR.HPP - a bit like std::pair
-- Vector.hpp - some 3d vector stuff (w is handled differently than xyz) with virtual function table overhead (Object.hpp)
+- VECTOR.HPP - some 3d vector stuff (w is handled differently than xyz) with virtual function table overhead (Object.hpp)
-- Matrix.hpp - some 3d matrix stuff with virtual function table overhead (Object.hpp)
+- MATRIX.HPP - some 3d matrix stuff with virtual function table overhead (Object.hpp)
-Random.hpp - some basic "dependend random"
+- RANDOM.HPP - some basic "dependend random"

 ## Some useful classes
 - CHARSET.HPP - a tiny font to be rendered per pixel